VipinSirigiri/vizury-ios-sdk/README.md

 Download the latest Vizury iOS SDK [`VizuryEventLogger`][VizuryEventLogger_ios] .
 Extract the archive into a directory of your choice.
 The extracted file is `VizuryEventLogger.framework`

 ### <a id="sdk-add"></a>Add the SDK to project
-Go to the Build phases -> Link Binary with Libraries
+Go to the Build phases -> Link Binary with Libraries.
+Click on the `+` icon

 ![addSDK-1](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/addSDK-1.png)

-Click on the `+` icon -> Add Other.
-Add the extracted `VizuryEventLogger.framework` file
+Click on `Add Other` and add the extracted `VizuryEventLogger.framework` file

 ![addSDK-2](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/addSDK-2.png)